Kate Middleton Sparkles in Iconic Lover's Knot Tiara at Buckingham Palace Reception

 Per usual, the Duchess kept it natural with her beauty look, donning rosy hues on her eyes, lips and cheeks.

-In addition to the legendary tiara and beautiful navy velvet gown, designed by Alexander Mcqueen, Kate is also donning a blue sash for the evening—symbolizing her role as a member of the Royal Victorian Order.
+In addition to the legendary tiara and beautiful long-sleeve navy velvet gown, designed by Alexander Mcqueen, Kate is also donning a blue sash for the evening—symbolizing her role as a member of the Royal Victorian Order.

+As for the Queen, she wore a white lace embellished gown with an emerald green tiara and necklace to match.

 This year also marks the sixth time the Duke and Duchess have attended the annual reception.

-According to Town & Country, the Lover's Knot tiara Kate is wearing tonight was created for Queen Mary in 1914 by the House of Garrard from pearls and diamonds pre-owned by her family.
+The Lover's Knot tiara Kate is wearing tonight was created for Queen Mary in 1914 by the House of Garrard from pearls and diamonds pre-owned by her family.

 Further, after Queen Mary died in 1953, the publication states that "the crown was passed down to her granddaughter, Queen Elizabeth II.
 The Queen wore the tiara several times in the '50s, before moving on to other pieces like the Girls of Great Britain and Ireland tiara, which have since become her favorites."